A Penny Well Spent

 ‘If he dies, that’s on us,’ said the captain.
 ‘You two get out, I’ll follow you once I’ve got the big guy.’

-‘Please try not to die,’ said HyJean as she followed.
+‘Please try not to die,’ she said as she swiftly followed suit and jumped out of the window.

 ‘Gee, I thought at least one of them might have tried to stop me, or at least offered to help,’ said the captain.
 ‘Still, no time to monologue.’

 He ran back to where Bog was still struggling to hold on.
-He had slipped down further and was now barely visible, his arms and head poking up out of the hole.
+He had slipped down further and was now barely visible; only his arms and head poking up out of the hole.
 The captain held out his hand.

 ‘Grab my hand,’ he shouted over the roaring flames and crumbling structure.

 Bog stared at him for a few seconds, weighing up his options.
 Should he fall to his fiery death or give in to his enemy?
+Or should he try and pull the captain down with him?
 What would the captain do if he did survive?
 Would he be arrested, or could he still complete his plan?
 He probably should have spent less time thinking all of this, because the floor finally gave way and he didn’t have chance to make the choice.
 He fell.
-The flames pulled him down to his fiery doom.
+The flames pulled him down to his doom.

-The captain screamed out in shock as he watched the giant of a man fall and disappear into the fire below.
-He paused for a few seconds, too stunned to move, the rising flames quickly brought him back to reality.
-He stood up, ran back to the window and jumped out, landing safely on the big pile of pink gloop.
-He regrouped with HyJean and Suds and the three heroes watched as the building went up in smoke.
+‘Nooooooo!’ the captain screamed out as he watched the giant bulk of a man fall, almost in slow motion it seemed, and disappear into the red light below.
+He paused for a few seconds, trying to think of something he could do but too stunned to move.
+The rising flames quickly brought him back to reality.
+He stood up, ran back to the window and jumped out, landing safely on the big pile of pink goo.
+He regrouped with HyJean and Suds and the three heroes watched on with the crowd of employees as the factory gave in and finally went up in smoke.

 ‘I knew you’d be out,’ the captain said, confidently.